cncf/wg-serverless/workflow/spec/spec.md

 produce a high number of events and our workflow event states should not trigger actions on every single one.

-Note that a Serverless workflow definition cannot be a substitute to a Complex Event Processing or Event Stream processing engine.
+Note that the specification does not provide means to express complex and temporal event reasoning / expressions.
-Complex event rules which can include things like temporal reasoning are hard to express as a single expression in the workflow definition.
-Serverless workflows are intended to consume "orchestration events".
+In cases where you might have complex event rules it is typical to use a CEP (Complex Event Processing) middleware entity that handles these rules and produces a CloudEvent that can be consumed to trigger actions defined in workflow event states.

-Looking at our previous example, there may be many sensors and services involved that combined make up the fire alarm.
-Complex rules on how to combine events send from all these different sensors and sources should be processed by such complex event processing services which then can issue the "FireAlarmEvent" event which as we defined should trigger actions in our workflow event state.
+To explain this further given our previous example, there may be many sensors and services involved that in combination make up the fire alarm event.
+Complex rules on how to reason over events send from all these different sensors and sources should be processed by such CEP services which then can issue the "FireAlarmEvent" event that as we defined should trigger actions in our workflow event state.

 #### Action Definition